-6 Rules to Help Makeup Last Long
+6 Rules for Long-Lasting Makeup

 This means that if you use toner, moisturizer, or anti-acne treatments, you should allow them to absorb into your skin for five full minutes before moving on to the next step.
 If products are not allowed to fully dry, they can mix with foundation and cause it to dissolve faster.